| Law | Symbolic Representation | Definition |

 if values

-term (product of x an y) is present in equation of circle -
+term (product of x and y) is present in equation of circle - if

 then circle touches x-axis